wagner-jonas/VEM/README.md

 Created: May 2023

 Thank you for your interest in the Varieties of English modal sense corpus (VEM).
-The data is available at: INSERT URL
+The data is available at: https://github.com/wagner-jonas/VEM

 The data for this dataset is itself taken from the written component of the International Corpus of English (ICE).
 For more information on the corpus, please visit https://www.ice-corpora.uzh.ch/en.html